 About half of all cancer patients receive some type of radiation therapy during the course of their treatment.

 External radiation (or external beam radiation) uses a machine to direct high-energy rays from outside the body into the tumor, while minimizing radiation exposure to nearby healthy tissue.
 Scheduled as a series of outpatient visits, external radiation therapy is typically repeated over a period of many weeks.

-Valley Medical Center employs a state-of-the-art, 3D treatment machine called a linear accelerator that uses image-guidance and x-ray technology to precisely locate tumors in real time.
+Valley Medical Center employs state-of-the-art treatment machines called linear accelerators that use image-guidance and x-ray technology to precisely locate tumors in real time.
 This is critically important since tumors can move—as a result of breathing or due to shifting caused by weight loss or other physical changes over the course of treatment.
 In addition, the linear accelerator is capable of mapping irregularly shaped tumors and varying the intensity and direction of beams of radiation to destroy cancerous cells and exclude healthy tissue.

 There are a number of treatment plan styles available for external radiation.
 Selection depends upon tumor location, shape, size, proximity to organs and other factors.
 Discuss with your radiation oncologist which type of treatment plan is right for you.

 - This uses computers to precisely design a plan based on the size, shape and location of the tumor while limiting the radiation dose delivered to surrounding normal tissue.